-In a world that's becoming more and more digital and where a lot of time is spent in front of a screen, new complaints are brought to existence.
-You may have heard of mouse wrist?
+In a world that's becoming increasingly digital and where a lot of time is spent in front of a screen, new complaints exist.
+You may have heard of mouse wrist.
 Or computer elbow?
 Texting thumb?
-In this post we list tech injuries and what you can do to get rid of them.
+This post lists tech injuries and what you can do to eliminate them.

-Mouse wrist is an umbrella term for a number of different complaints in the arm, shoulder, hand, wrist and neck.
-Mouse wrist often occur when you've been working in a non-ergonomic posture or due to one-sided work.
-That makes the ligaments, muscles, nerves and tendons overstrained.
+Mouse wrist is an umbrella term for several complaints in the arm, shoulder, hand, wrist, and neck.
+Mouse wrist often occurs in a non-ergonomic posture or due to one-sided work.
+That makes the ligaments, muscles, nerves, and tendons overstrained.

 Symptoms of mouse wrist are: